Koro (disease): Southeast Asia

-A koro epidemic struck Singapore in October 1967 for about ten days.
+A koro epidemic struck Singapore in late October 1967 for about ten days.
 Newspapers initially reported that some people developed koro after eating the meat of pigs inoculated with a vaccine for swine influenza.
 Rumours relating eating pork and koro spread after a further report of an inoculated pig dying from penile retraction.
 The cases reported amounted to 97 in a single hospital unit within one day, at five days after the original news report.
 Government and medical officials alleviated the outbreak only by public announcements over television and in the newspapers.

 An epidemic outbreak in November 1976 in Isan, Thailand caused at least 350 cases, most of them Thai and males.
 Popular opinion and news media echoed the affected individuals' projection of viewing the epidemic as caused by Vietnamese food and tobacco poisoning in a hideous assault against the Thai people.
 Another large-scale epidemic in Thailand occurred in 1982.